Welcome to Lighting 101.

-Over the past few years, over four million people from nearly every country in the world have begun their lighting education right here.
-And if they can do it, you can do it.
+You may not realize it yet, but you have just stepped through a door that may change your photography forever.
+Over the past 10 years, over four million people from nearly every country in the world have begun their lighting education right here.
+If they can do it, you can do it.

 You'll learn how to take the removable flash that you probably already have on the top of your camera and use it off-camera to make beautiful, more three-dimensional photos.
 Once you learn the basics of controlling light, you'll quickly see that most lighting is intuitive, easy and fun.

-For the most part, it's the location of the light that is most important.
+It's the location and the quality of the light that is most important, not how much you spent.
 By getting your flash off-camera, your images become more three-dimensional, more textural and more professional looking.

+There is no reason to be anxious.
 Learning how to light is incremental, creative and fun.
 There is almost no math involved, nor any difficult technical know-how.
 In fact, good lighting is less like math and more like cooking.

 NEXT: Understanding Your Flash